 TO THE EDITOR

-Dear Sir,

 We read with interest the article of Fan et al[1] on the pathogenesis of autoimmune hepatitis (AIH) in one of the most recent issues of the journal World Journal of Hepatology[1].
 The authors summarize the evidence on this complex disease with evidence of the last five years.
 Although several autoimmune conditions may involve the liver, the three most common autoimmune hepatopathies are AIH, primary sclerosing cholangitis, and primary biliary cholangitis.
 These diseases may occur seriatim or as part of “overlap” syndromes.
 AIH is a chronic progressive liver disease whose, unfortunately, etiopathogenesis is still obscure.
 AIH has conventional features of autoimmune disorders, including antibodies generated by an organism in response to an element of its own tissues (autoantibodies), association with a complex of genes on chromosome 6 in humans (human leukocyte antigen genes or haplotypes) which encode proteins located on the cell surface and responsible for the regulation of the immune system, and a T-cell mediated necroinflammatory process.
 Histologically, a prominent inflammatory infiltrate consisting of both lymphocytes and plasma cells is seen.
 These inflammatory cells form clusters with accentuation at the edges of the portal tracts with striking periportal interface inflammatory activity at places (Figure 1).
 Genetic susceptibility, immunologic dysregulations, and environmental factors may play a role.
 In particular, viral infection and drugs may trigger a set of dysfunctions of the immune system.
 Currently, almost all patients require steroid hormones plus immunosuppressive maintenance therapy independently of age or genetic predisposition.
 However, long-term medication adverse effects, complications, and relapse after drug withdrawal are pretty variable.
 It has been suggested that we may need to do more in improving the satisfaction of our patients[2].

 Vitamin D can be successful in numerous diseases[3-5], and it is crucial to emphasize the role of vitamin D in AIH.
 After the turn of the last century, the interest in vitamin D increased enormously.
 Rickets has accompanied human civilization for centuries in both old and new continents.
 Still, despite supplementation of this vitamin in our diet, hypovitaminosis and child neglect cases have been diagnosed[6].
 Population surveys have indicated that important sectors of childhood and pregnant women will be affected by vitamin D inadequacy in their life.
 The change of the habits with indoor living, inadequate sunlight exposure, vitamin-deficient diets, and high rates of nutrition allergy are likely playing a significant role in growing the inadequacy of vitamin supplementation for some people worldwide.